 Leveraging Technology to Increase Customer Engagement

-The goal of increasing customer engagement is central to any effective sales and marketing plan, and for good reason.
+Increasing customer engagement is central to any effective sales and marketing plan.
 Engaged customers are more likely to expand their relationship with you to other transactions, and even bring new customers into the fold via positive word of mouth.

 Engagement is clearly important, then — but how can it be achieved?
-This question is especially timely as commerce continues to shift to digital-based platforms, transforming the very nature of customer interaction and engagement.
-The fact is, the nature of customer engagement is always evolving, thanks to the onward march of consumer tech.
+This question is especially timely as commerce continues to shift to digital-based platforms, transforming the very nature of customer interaction.

-And digital channels are the front lines of this new customer service frontier.
-From chatbots to SMS, from shopping carts to apps, from eBay to Instagram, customers are engaging with you on a huge variety of formats — or trying to, anyway.
-In such a fragmented marketplace, how can businesses tie everything together to focus on the single goal of increased customer engagement?
+From chatbots to SMS, from shopping carts to apps, from eBay to Instagram, customers are engaging with you with a huge variety of digital formats — or trying to, anyway.
+In such a fragmented marketplace, how can businesses focus on increased customer engagement?

 Insight #1: Getting Smarter about Artificial Intelligence

-Ideally delivered by automated chatbots to ensure 24/7 availability, live chat has become an essential engagement tool.
+Live chat has become an essential engagement tool, as it offers 24/7 availability.
 Whether delivered via website or app, this communications channel leverages AI to quickly and efficiently route customer inquiries.
-In the process, it also provides automated responses to simple, easily-answered questions, thereby allowing more efficient use of live agents.
+It also provides automated responses to simple, easily-answered questions, thereby freeing up live agents for more complicated issues.

-Action Item: Work to develop a system that can ensure a seamless flow from AI-based to live-agent customer service, and update your workflows accordingly — and make sure you have the technology footprint in place to get the job done, whether it’s your own communications center or an outsourced contact center.
+Action Item: Work to develop a system that ensures a seamless flow from AI-based to live-agent customer service, and update your workflows accordingly.
+Make sure you have the technology footprint in place to get the job done, whether it’s your own communications center or an outsourced contact center.

 Insight #2: Making the Shift to Omnichannel Integration

 One of the most startling aspects of the explosion in consumer technology in recent years is the sheer amount of it.
-Smartphones and tablets have given people almost limitless methods for communicating with businesses, whether it’s via mobile eCommerce, texting or social media (which goes beyond likes, tweets and follows to include actual online marketplaces, job boards and seller feedback platforms).
+Smartphones and tablets have given people almost limitless methods for communicating with businesses, whether it’s via mobile eCommerce, texting or social media.

-It’s up to businesses to make themselves available on each of these channels, or risk losing out not just on an important relationship, but potentially an entire market segment.
-And to do so effectively involves offering a truly seamless transition among all available channels.
-That’s goes beyond syncing AI and live agents, as noted above: It involves an entire integration of all your existing communications.
+It’s up to businesses to make themselves available to every channel a customer can find them on, or risk losing out an important relationship, and potentially an entire market segment.
+To do so effectively involves offering a truly seamless transition among all available channels – an omnichannel strategy.

 The ideal omnichannel strategy involves a cross-platform integration that syncs all customer communications and touchpoints.
 In practice, that could be taking a social media coupon clickthrough directly to a payment page, or letting customers call a service line at any point during checkout to speak to a rep who instantly knows the details of their entire journey.

-On top of ensuring a seamless brand experience, omnichannel customer service helps you better understand and invest in the channels your customers prefer, be it a more robust website, a more engaged social media presence, a more dynamic app, or one of many others.
+On top of ensuring a seamless brand experience, omnichannel customer service helps you better understand and invest in the channels your customers prefer, be it a robust website, an engaged social media presence, a dynamic app, and more.
 It can also improve efficiency by directing all inquiries to the appropriate channel or resource.